 The Slippery Slope is an original composition that celebrates a slippin’ and a slidin’ on the strings.
-It is featured on the album The Voice in the Grain.
+It first appeared on the album The Voice in the Grain and has since been featured in Fingerstyle Guitar Magazine, as one of the selections in the Fingerstyle Repertoire Requirement for the Wilson Centre Guitar Competition (2017), and on the Mel Bay DVD Masters of Fingerstyle Guitar (now out of print).

-A transcription and MP3 bundle is now available through the Acoustic Tonic Music Store.
+A transcription/video lesson bundle is now available through the Acoustic Tonic Music Store.

 This is one of my favourite songs for the Christmas season.
 The title says it all, although the original lyrics were a bit more ambiguous.